Taira no Takakiyo: Life

 In 1189, Rokudai cuts off his hair and represents Myokaku.
 In 1194, making a request through Ooe no Hirotomo, Rokudai was able to speak to Minamoto no Yoritomo and tells him that he is escaping treachery and is becoming a monk.
 However, upon seeing Rokudai's wise plan, Yoritomo began feeling a sense of danger, but did not follow his intuition and allowed Rokudai to enter monkhood and appointed him to a special position at a temple.

 Rokudai intensively trained as a monk by travelling across the country.
 He first went to Koya Mountain, where his father had spent a considerable amount of time, in an attempt to retrace his father's footsteps.

 In 1199, Yoritomo died, and Rokudai was arrested at his home in Nijo Inokuma, and exiled to Oki province.
 He is charged of treason, for planning an attack (known as the Incident at Sansaemon) on Minamoto no Yoriie, son of the former shogun.
 A few months later he was executed at Tagoshi River.

-After his death, his brother, Taira no Chikazane, became the last member of the Taira clan til his death in 1225.